dxw/playbook/_includes/sections/working-here/hiring-new-people.md

    good at their job

 There are lots of job descriptions on the website if you need inspiration.
-It's important for them to be declarative ("The person with this job will...") and as objective as possible.
+It's important for them to be declarative ("The person with this job will…") and as objective as possible.
 Throughout the rest of the process, we'll use this document to decide what questions to ask in interviews, and to fix activities for the work day.
 The skills and personal qualities need to be things that we